-There are many different beautiful black dog breeds, whether you opt for a pup with a short, long, curly, or flat coat.
+There are many different beautiful black dog breeds, and matching names to boot, whether you opt for a pup with a short, long, curly, or flat coat.
 But before you make a firm decision on what kind of dog to get, remember that every dog will need time spent grooming them to keep their coats both shiny and healthy.

 Generally, the larger the dog you have, the more time you will need to spend grooming them.
 You’ll also need more space at home, or you’ll likely see their hair more frequently around your home.
-Keep that in mind before making a commitment to one of these beautiful black-coated canines.
+Before committing to one of these beautiful black-coated canines, keep that in mind.

 I like Black and Tan Coonhound.
 This dog breed looks so cool.